Razer Ultrabook Rendered by Fox Renderfarm Won CES 2016 Award

 Award Winning Filmmaker Julio Soto Releases New 3D Animated Feature Film \Deep\

-Directed by Julio Soto Gurpide, to "Deep" – a The Thinklab production, which has been sold worldwide with its recent release in North America, South Korea, Mexico & Russia that has gained a lot of popularity among the viewers.
+Directed by Julio Soto Gurpide, Fox Renderfarm is honored to provide cloud rendering service to "Deep" – a The Thinklab production, which has been sold worldwide with its recent release in North America, South Korea, Mexico & Russia that has gained a lot of popularity among the viewers.
 The film will also be released in Spain on 3rd November 2017.

 The film is set in the year 2100 when mankind has abandoned the earth a colony of extravagant creatures still thrives in the deepest abyss of the ocean.
 Deep, a cute “dumbo” octopus and his two unconditional friends: Evo, a nerdy and clumsy fish, and Alice, a neurotic deep-sea shrimp.
 When an accident destroys their home, the guardian of the abyss, The Kraken, will send Deep and his friends, together with Maura – a voracious moray ell, on a dangerous journey to find a new home.

 Throughout their journey, they will travel to many interesting places, such as the submerged New York City, the Titanic, and the Arctic, facing strong enemies and an unprecedented deep sea battle.
 Will they be able to bring the oceans back to their former glory?